LavishKothari/learning_notes/DS_and_Algo/README.md

 	* Strongly connected components
 	* Detecting cycles in a undirected/directed graph - [LeetCode210](https://leetcode.com/problems/course-schedule-ii/)
     * Longest path in a DAG [LeetCode329](https://leetcode.com/problems/longest-increasing-path-in-a-matrix/) (Read [this](http://www.mathcs.emory.edu/~cheung/Courses/171/Syllabus/11-Graph/Docs/longest-path-in-dag.pdf) link for a more clear and succinct explanation)
+* Detecting cycles in an undirected graph
+    * Disjoint set data-structure - (union-find)
+* Detecting cycles in a directed graph
+    * Simple DFS and while doing DFS if you get a "back-edge" (an edge from curent vertex to a partially visited vertex) then the graph contains cycles.

 # Problem Solving
 * Simulating division - [LeetCode166](https://leetcode.com/problems/fraction-to-recurring-decimal/)